-Join West for our monthly online workshop to learn how our complimentary PLA service can help you earn college-equivalent credit toward your degree.
-A live, online workshop is held the third Wednesday evening each month.
+Join West for our quarterly online workshop to learn how our complimentary PLA service can help you earn college-equivalent credit toward your degree.
+A live, online workshop is held the third Wednesday evening in January, April, July and October.
 You can fax or email your transcripts, licenses, and continuing education materials from non-college training courses for an on-the-spot preevaluation of your professional training and experience.
 It's time to get the credit you deserve!
 Click here for additional workshop details, or contact our PLA team at (602) 429-1158 or PLA@west.edu for more information.

 A maximum of 60 credits may be earned through any combination of PLA and credit by examination toward a West bachelor degree.
 A maximum of 24 credits may be earned through any combination of credit by examination and PLA toward an associate degree.
 These credits do not apply as resident coursework.

 This is a complimentary service allowing students to participate at any time during their academic programs.
 For best results, students are encouraged to use this complimentary service very early in their programs.

 The University follows the guidelines for prior learning established by the Council for Adult and Experiential Learning (CAEL).
 Visit the CAEL website for more information.